isomerpages/nyp-sxd/_success-stories/NYP x Royal Collage of Art, London Masterclass.md

 ##### **NYP x Royal College of Art, London**

 Held in partnership with the esteemed Royal College of Art London known for its teaching, research, and innovation incubation, this workshop offered participants a unique opportunity to learn from leading experts in the field.
-Designed to empower participants with comprehensive knowledge in Service Design in the United Kingdom, participants dived deep into Service Design considerations before exploring the key elements that contribute to a successful user-centric approach.
-By understanding user behaviors, motivations, and pain points, participants worked together to propose impactful solutions that addresses real-world challenges.
+Designed to empower participants with comprehensive knowledge of Service Design in the United Kingdom, participants dived deep into Service Design considerations before exploring the key elements that contribute to a successful User-Centric Design approach.
+By understanding user behaviour, motivations, and pain points, participants worked together to propose impactful solutions that addresses real-world challenges.

 #### <b>“Numerous insights were developed throughout this practise that helped me to understand the value chain and business model which are absolutely crucial to begin with.”</b>